homiedopie/beberlei.de/_sources/2012/08/11/oop_business_applications__trying_to_escape_the_mess.txt

 Thanks to `Gordon <https://twitter.com/go_oh>`_, `Stefan
 <https://twitter.com/spriebsch>`_ and `Thomas <https://twitter.com/tom_noise>`_
-I was introduced to several approaches to OO application design that I started to explore in the past last months.
-They are not new and have all been around for several years already.
-They are:
+I was introduced to several approaches to OO application design that I started to explore in the past last months:

 - `Data, Context, Interaction (DCI)
   <http://en.wikipedia.org/wiki/Data,_context_and_interaction>`_ - which Gordon